lauraschaposnik/lauraschaposnik.github.io/_pages/research-overview.md

 layout: page
 permalink: /mathematics/research-overview/
 title: "Research overview"
-description:  "Geometry in pure and applied mathematics"
+description: "Geometric models in pure and applied mathematics."
 nav: false
-heading: "Research overview"
+heading: "Research Overview"
 ---

-I work on **geometric models at the extremes**, bridging pure advances in *quantizing integrable systems* with *data‑informed models* for complex networks and pattern formation.
-This page gives a one‑screen tour with a few representative papers in each lane and a link to the full list.
+I work across **geometry and mathematical physics**, focusing on the geometry of **moduli spaces of decorated bundles** and on **data‑informed models** for networks and pattern formation.

+In practice, I often start from simple, tractable settings and build toward more complex applications—because small changes in complex systems can have unpredictable effects, while simpler systems make those effects clearer.

 ---

 ## Geometry & Quantization (pure)
-Moduli of Higgs bundles, branes, spectral data, and the integrable system structure behind them.
+**Moduli spaces of decorated bundles.** I study the **geometry and topology of moduli spaces of decorated bundles**, especially Higgs bundles and Hitchin systems, and the geometric structures they parametrize.
+Research on the moduli spaces of Higgs bundles has yielded deep connections between fundamental areas of mathematics and theoretical physics, blending ideas from algebraic and differential geometry, Lie theory, representation theory, and string theory.

+**Representative papers**
 - **Nonabelianization of Higgs bundles** — *J. Differential Geom.* (2014, with N. Hitchin).
 A geometric mechanism that turns abelian data back into non‑abelian Higgs‑bundle data via spectral curves. <br>
   <small>JDG 97(1), 79–89.</small>